 City Council is the legislative body having all powers of the City not otherwise provided for in this Charter, exercised in a manner to be determined by Council.
-Council shall provide for the exercise and performance of any such other powers and duties in a manner consistent with the terms of this Charter.
-All powers of the City shall be exercised as provided by this Charter, or if the Charter makes no provision, as provided by ordinances or resolutions of the City Council.
+Council shall provide for the exercise and performance of any such other powers and duties in a manner consistent with the terms of the Charter.
+All powers of the City shall be exercised as provided by the Charter, or if the Charter makes no provision, as provided by ordinances or resolutions of the City Council.

 The Charter defines the City’s Departments and sets out requirements for professional department directors, who report to the City’s Managing Director, appointed by the Mayor and approved by Council.

 The City Clerk's Office houses a variety of current and old city records.

 The City of Reading Code of Ordinances has many features in addition to the current city laws.
 This book provides references to applicable state and federal legislation.
 The Code of Ordinances also includes a key that provides the disposition of all city streets, improvements, vacations, etc. The key can also provide the researcher with the history and disposition of city ordinances.
 The Code of Ordinances have been available on-line since 1999, with updates done annually.
 The Code of Ordinances can also be found in the Main Branch of the Reading Public Library and the Berks County Law Library.